Pam Bondi refuses to say Trump lost 2020 election in confirmation hearing

 Her deputy attorney general managing the agency’s day-to-day operations could be Trump’s criminal defense attorney Todd Blanche.
 His deputy could be his law partner Emil Bove, and the deputy handling the civil rights division could be Harmeet Dhillon, who led more than a dozen election challenges on behalf of the Trump campaign

-D. John Sauer — who argued in front of federal appeals court judges and the Supreme Court for Trump’s “immunity” from criminal prosecution — was tapped for U.S. solicitor general.
+D. John Sauer — who argued for Trump’s “immunity” from criminal prosecution — was tapped for U.S. solicitor general.

 Join our commenting forum